 Did you know?
 From childhood Jasmine has enjoyed exploring life close up with a camera.

 CONTENT & SCIENCE

-Doran is committed to exploring and supporting new ways of living in harmony as a human community and with nature.
-He wants to rediscover and to help others rediscover how to fall in love with humanity’s potential and with the Earth again.
+Doran is passionate about…rediscovering and to helping others rediscover how to fall in love with humanity’s potential and with the Earth again.